|

 is, eight eggs to a quart of milk; but a very good custard can be made

-of six, or even less, especially with the addition of a level tablespoonful
+of six, or even less, especially with the addition of a level tablespoon

 of sifted flour, thoroughly blended in the sugar first, before adding the

-small lump of butter may also be added, if one wants something especially
+small lump of butter may also be added to the custard, if one wants something especially

 and good, cream should be substituted for the milk, and double the quantity

-set the dish containing the custard into another and larger dish, partly
+set the dish containing the custard into another larger dish, partly

 filled with boiling water, placed on the stove.
 Let the cream or milk come